Blueprint-GitHub/Blueprint-GitHub/README.md

 - **Currently Learning 🔥**

-  Linear Algebra 5th Edition by Friedberg, Stephen H. (2024.12.08 ~)
+INTRODUCTION TO NATURAL LANGUAGE PROCESSING by Jacob Eisenstein (2025.4.7 ~)